 This is by far the most common method.
 You include all the details of the meeting directly in an email message, and send it to the recipients.
 This method is much easier and works well if you are sending the invite to a small number of people.

 Make sure you include a professional email signature with the email!
-If you don’t have an email signature, you can easily make a free one here.
+If you don’t have an email signature, you can easily create a free one here.

 If you want to use this method to send to a lot of people, you can use an email marketing campaign tool like MailChimp.
 This will let you personalize each email, which increases open rates.